TueHellsternKea/study/5sem/etl/automate-excel.md

 The popularity of Python is due to many factors like the ease of use, the numerous open-source packages it has, and the ever-growing community that is supporting it.

-One of the domains where Python really shines is Automation, and in this article, we will demonstrate how we can use it to automate MS Excel data processing.
+One of the domains where Python really shines is Automation, and in this article, we will demonstrate how we can use it to automate Excel data processing.

 ## Why using Pandas
 Pandas is one of the most used python libraries, especially in the world of data science, data analysis, data engineering, and machine learning.
 It uses the concepts of dataframes where it reads and then loads data in memory in the format of tabular data.
 Meaning rows and columns, similar to a database table.